gissleh/sarfya/README.md

 I developed this tool to be able to efficiently find the usages of Na'vi words in canon and approved examples.

-The svelte frontend is held together by duct tape, and it is only meant for editing the content in the `data/` folder for now.
+This is the library half of it with the core logic, the rest will be in [sarfya-service](https://github.com/gissleh/sarfya-service).

 ## License

-The code under `ports/fwewdictionary/` and any package depending on these (only `cmd/...` within the project) is licensed under GPL2 (LICENSE-GPL.txt).
+The GPL license is no longer in effect since the GPL dependency is in the other package.

-The text used in `data/` is the property of their original authors, and are attributed under the `source` property.
+The text used in `data/` is the property of their original authors, and are attributed under the `source` property of the YAML documents.

 The remaining code and the annotations in `data/` falls under the ISC license (LICENSE-ISC.txt).